- An airborne virus called parvovirus B19 causes fifth disease. It’s commonly passed around in elementary schools during the winter and spring.

 - sore throat

-After a few days of suffering with these symptoms, most young patients develop a red rash that first appears on the cheeks.
+After a few days of having these symptoms, most young people develop a red rash that first appears on the cheeks.
 The rash often spreads to the arms, legs, and trunk of the body within a few days.
-The rash may last for weeks, but usually by the time you see it you are no longer contagious.
+The rash may last for weeks, but usually by the time you see it you’re no longer contagious.

 The rash is more likely to appear in children than in adults with fifth disease.
 In fact, the main symptom adults usually experience is joint pain.
 The joint pain can last for several weeks and is usually most prominent in the wrists, ankles, and knees.

-Often, doctors can diagnose you just by looking at your skin rash.
-If you are likely to face serious consequences from fifth disease, such as if you are pregnant or have a compromised immune system, your doctor may test you for specific antibodies.
+Often, doctors can make the diagnosis just by looking at your skin rash.
+Your doctor may test you for specific antibodies if you’re likely to face serious consequences from fifth disease.
+This is especially the case if you’re pregnant or if you have a compromised immune system.

 For most healthy patients, fifth disease has no long-term consequences.
-However, if your immune system is weakened due to AIDS, chemotherapy for cancer, or other conditions, you will likely need to be under a doctor’s care as your body attempts to fight off fifth disease.
+However, if your immune system is weakened due to AIDS, chemotherapy for cancer, or other conditions, you’ll likely need to be under a doctor’s care as your body attempts to fight off fifth disease.

-In particular, if you have any type of anemia you will likely need medical attention.
+In particular, you’ll likely need medical attention if you have any type of anemia.
 This is because fifth disease can stop your body from producing red blood cells, which can reduce the amount of oxygen that your tissue gets.
-This is especially likely in patients with sickle cell anemia, who are urged to see a doctor right away after being exposed to fifth disease.
+This is especially likely in people with sickle cell anemia.
+If you have sickle cell anemia, you should see a doctor right away after being exposed to fifth disease.

-An additional complication is that fifth disease can harm unborn babies, so it is dangerous for pregnant women to develop the condition.
-Fifth disease can also lead to anemia in fetuses, potentially causing fetal death.
+Fifth disease can harm your unborn baby, so it can be dangerous to develop the condition if you’re pregnant.
+Fifth disease can also lead to anemia in your unborn child, which can be life-threatening for them.
 If necessary, your doctor may offer you a blood transfusion to help protect your unborn child.

 Since fifth disease usually spreads from one person to another through airborne secretions, you should try to minimize contact with people who are sneezing, coughing, or blowing their noses.
 Washing your hands frequently can also help reduce the chances of contracting fifth disease.
-Once you have contracted this virus, though, you are considered immune for life.
+Once you’ve contracted this virus, though, you’re considered immune for life.